 Read our guide to cyber insurance for small businesses to find out more about the biggest cyber attacks, the data breaches you could be fined for, and the software you can use to protect your business.

-‘Remote working adds a layer of complexity’
+‘Remote working has added a layer of complexity’

 Speaking of the common threats and trends related to cyber security, Studholme said:

-“Since the start of the pandemic, widespread adoption of remote working has added a layer of complexity when it comes to cyber security risks.
+“Widespread adoption of remote working has added a layer of complexity when it comes to cyber security risks.
 Not only do companies have to concern themselves with all of the devices on their corporate networks, but they have to consider devices that are on employee’s home networks too, over which they have much less visibility.

 “One of the main threats facing businesses today is cloud vulnerabilities.
 The adoption of cloud-based services and infrastructure (and in some cases, multi-cloud adoption) has meant businesses become a prime target for attackers.”

-Although it might be difficult to stop every threat, small businesses can protect themselves in a post-pandemic market by having as many layers of defence as possible and creating obstacles for hackers to get around.
+Although it might be difficult to stop every threat, small businesses can protect themselves in a by having as many layers of defence as possible and creating obstacles for hackers to get around.

 These could include multi-factor authentication technology and regularly training staff about the cyber security threats they face.